 Easter is coming soon, and I’d like to share a special project you can be a part of if you feel led to do so.

 We are calling our Easter outreach project “Rise Up, for Youth.”
-We will be delivering an Easter gift bag to youth in juvenile centers in Tennessee, Indiana, and Pennsylvania.
+We will be delivering an Easter gift bag to youth in juvenile centers in Tennessee, Indiana, Illinois, and Pennsylvania.
 Each bag will contain a Bible, a book called The Case For Easter, a book called The Case For Christ, and some Easter candy.
 These books are by former “atheist turned Christian” and former legal editor for the Chicago Tribune, Lee Strobel.
 Both books make a powerful case for the evidence of the death, burial, and resurrection of Jesus Christ.
 I know you will agree that we are in a culture war, a war between good and evil, for the heart, mind, and soul of today’s youth.
 And the frontline of the battle is in the heart of our fatherless youth.
 Every $10 given will provide a “Rise Up For Youth” gift bag with these powerful gospel tools.
-Our goal is a minimum of 250 youth impacted this year.
-We can do even more as God provides through His people.
+Our goal is a minimum of 300 youth, and if possible, we could impact 1000 youth this Easter.
+We can do more as God provides through His people.
 To give to this project, go to https://kenturnerministries.org/give/and select High Impact Ministries and the subfund “Rise Up.”

 This Easter Sunday, High Impact Teens will be delivering gift bags to juvenile centers in order to lift up struggling youth.
 The concept is simple; teens will receive a gift bag with a paperback Bible, a small “Rise Up Spiritual Journal” we’ve created, and some Easter candy.
 The Rise Up Journal will include the message of the gospel and the real meaning of Easter with an ongoing Bible reading plan and journal pages.